How to print debug output

 Any symbol with a small letter is mapped to fields of the AbstractManoptSolverState which is used.
 This way you can easily print internal data, if you know their names.

 Let’s look at an example first: if we want to print the current iteration number, the current cost function value as well as the value ϵ from the ExactPenaltyMethodState.
-To keep the amount of print at a reasonable level, we want to only print the debug every 25th iteration.
+To keep the amount of print at a reasonable level, we want to only print the debug every twenty-fifth iteration.

 Then we can write